Florida could lift 30-year ban on catching goliath grouper - NewsBreak

 Florida could lift 30-year ban on catching goliath grouper

-Florida’s wildlife agency is proposing to lift its three-decade ban on catching and killing goliath groupers, arguing that the species’ numbers have rebounded.
-The Florida Fish and Wildlife Conservation Commission approved a draft proposal on Wednesday to allow recreational harvest of 200 goliaths per year from March to May.
-South Florida and the Florida Keys will be off-limits, and the size of the catch will be restricted to between 20 inches and 36 inches.www.winknews.com
+TALLAHASSEE, Fla.
+(AP) — Florida is proposing to lift its three-decade ban on catching and killing goliath groupers after wildlife officials argued their numbers have rebounded.

+The Florida Fish and Wildlife Conservation Commission approved a draft proposal on Wednesday to allow the recreational harvest of 200 goliaths per year.‘Lizard King’ charged with trafficking Florida turtles

+Agency spokeswoman Amanda Nalley says the proposal remains tentative until a second vote in March 2022, and probably would not effect until 2023.
+Meanwhile, the agency continues to gather public comments.

+The goliath almost died off in the 1980s from overfishing and pollution and can’t be caught in any other state or federal waters.

 Comments / 0